Azure Web Application Firewall on Azure Front Door

 - Size constraint: You can base rules on the lengths of specific parts of a request, such as query string, Uri, or Request Body.

-- Rate limiting rules: A rate control rule limits abnormally high traffic from any client IP address.
+- Rate limiting rules: A rate limiting rule limits abnormally high traffic from any client IP address.
 You might configure a threshold on the number of web requests allowed from a client IP during a one-minute duration.
 This rule is distinct from an IP list-based allow/block custom rule that either allows all or blocks all requests from a client IP.
 Rate limits can be combined with other match conditions, such as HTTP(S) parameter matches for granular rate control.

 Azure-managed rule sets